“VOLUNTEER and THISTLE: America’s Cup Start 1887”

 By Russ Kramer

 THISTLE, the challenger for the America’s Cup in 1887, crosses the starting line just ahead of the defender VOLUNTEER during the second race of the challenge on September 30th.
 In a stiff breeze and considerable seas, with scattered rain about, VOLUNTEER would soon pass THISTLE and go on to retain the Cup.
 The steam yacht ELECTRA, with the race committee of the New York Yacht Club aboard, and the SCOTLAND LIGHTSHIP formed the starting line outside New York harbor.
-This original painting is available through the ICON Gallery in Alexandria, Virginia.

 The New York Yacht Club’s cutter Volunteer; successfully defended the America’s Cup in 1887 against he Scottish Challenger Thistle sailing for the Royal Clyde Yacht Club.
 George Watson; then considered the most able English yacht designer; produced the challenger.
 Watson had been in the U.S. in 1886 taking notes on the best American Yachts.
 His design embodied the best features of the English Cutter; but with more beam for her depth; a cutter bow; and a cutaway stem.
 She had been of steel by Messrs.
 D.& W. Henderson; at Partick on the Clyde; and launched April 26; 1887.
 In her trials Thistle defeated the best English racers; decisively beating the prior America’s Cup challenger Genesta.